akashacms/akashacms-website/documents/quick-start/custom-css-js.html.md

 This ensures the GridJS distribution is copied into the rendering directory at `/vendor/gridjs`.

-You might want to support GridJS use on every page of the site, in which case you consult [the theming guide](theming.html) to add references to the CSS and JavaScript files.
-But instead we want to support using this on specific pages.
+At this point, if you want to use GridJS on every page of the site, add the CSS and JavaScript files in `config.mjs` as discussed in [the theming guide](theming.html).

 ## Adding the CSS and JavaScript required for GridJS to a page